How an unproven Alzheimer’s drug got approved - The Boston Globe

 Last November, Biogen and Dunn’s team presented a joint review to an advisory committee of independent experts outside the agency who were tasked with voting on whether aducanumab was ready for approval.
 Usually, a company and FDA reviewers give separate presentations.

-The joint presentation asserted that there was “substantial evidence of effectiveness to support approval” and, in language that a former FDA official said was unusually effusive for a scientific presentation, described the single positive trial — which showed that the high dose slowed decline by 0.39 on an 18-point scale — as “exceptionally persuasive.”
+The joint presentation asserted that there was “substantial evidence of effectiveness to support approval” and described the single positive trial as “exceptionally persuasive.”

 That was not the conclusion of every FDA division.
 The agency’s biostatistical office had reached an opposite assessment, writing in a separate review presented to the committee that “there is no compelling, substantial evidence of treatment effect or disease slowing.”